Andres930410/mapper/README.md

 //     }
 //   })
 // })

 const result: UserAddressDto[] = mapper.transform(data);

 console.log(result);
-//[{
+//  Console log output:
+//  [
+//    {
 //      "fullName": "Name1 Lastname 1",
 //      "email": "email@test.com"
 //      "addresses": [
-//     {text: "Fake address, Fake city, Fake country"},
+//        { text: "Fake address, Fake city, Fake country" },
-//     {text: "another fake address, another fake city, another fake country"},
+//        { text: "Another fake address, Another fake city, Another fake country" },
 //      ]
-//}]
+//    }
+//  ]

-//The validate function can be used also with array, if any object doesn't satisfy the validaiton the method will generate an exception, indicate the position of the first object into the array which doesn't satisfy the validiations. const resultValidated = mapper.transformAndValidate(data,UserAddressDto);
+// The validate function can be used also with an array, if any object of the objects present in the array doesn't satisfy the validations, then the method will generate an exception and indicate the position of the first object which doesn't satisfy the validations. const resultValidated = mapper.transformAndValidate(data,UserAddressDto);
 ```